Singapore Subsidiary Company Registration

 The minimum paid-up capital for the registration of a Singapore company is S$1 or its equivalent in any other currency.
 The parent company may own 100% of the company’s shares.
 There is no concept of authorized capital in Singapore.

-The Memorandum and Articles of Association of a company must be lodged with ACRA.
-The Memorandum specifies the activities in which the company may engage in whereas the Articles of Association specifies the rules governing the internal management of the company.
+A company’s Memorandum and Articles of Association must be filed with ACRA.
+The Memorandum defines the activities that the company may participate in, while the Articles of Association define the rules that regulate the company’s internal management.

 A Singapore subsidiary must file audited accounts annually.
 However, dormant companies may file unaudited financial reports.

 All subsidiary companies must file an audit report unless it meets the new Audit Exemption criteria for a “small group”.
 For a group to be a “small group”, the parent and the subsidiary company must meet at least 2 of the 3 quantitative criteria on a consolidated basis:

 - Aggregate turnover must be not more than SGD $10 million